-To help keep DePaul students safe when leaving campus after night classes and events, Public Safety has two transportation programs, which begin during the academic year (not during Immersion Week):
+To help keep DePaul students safe when leaving campus after night classes and events, Public Safety has two transportation programs, which begin during the academic year (not available during Immersion Week):

 - The DePaul Inter-Campus Shuttle Service, which runs 4-10 p.m.
 Monday-Thursday when school is in session.
-The Loop shuttle stop is in front of the DePaul Center on Jackson and the Lincoln Park stop is behind the Student Center. - The Vinnie Vans provide free drop off transportation (8 a.m.-midnight, Sunday-Thursday) from DePaul's Lincoln Park Campus to a final residential destination within defined boundaries: Ashland (West), North Ave (South), Addison (North) and Sheridan (East).
+The Loop shuttle stop is in front of the DePaul Center on Jackson and the Lincoln Park stop is behind the Student Center.
+The inter-campus shuttle will now drop off students at three locations in Lincoln Park: the Student Center lot and the south side of Fullerton at Clifton and Kenmore Avenues. - The Vinnie Vans provide free drop off transportation (8 a.m.-midnight, Sunday-Thursday) from DePaul's Lincoln Park Campus to a final residential destination within defined boundaries: Ashland (West), North Avenue (South), Addison (North) and Sheridan (East).